Entries By casey grom

 We wrapped up the day with a visit to a Maasai village not far from the craters rim.
 The Maasai people are a semi-nomadic tribe that exist almost entirely off of their cattle.
 The team spent time asking questions and enjoyed being shown around their small and simple village.

-Today was our first day of safari and we headed West to visit the beautiful
+Today was our first day of safari and we visited the beautiful

 Lake Manyara.
-The lake is a brief stopping ground for many migratory animals and home to many unique birds.
+The lake is a brief stopping ground for many migratory animals and home to more than 300 different birds.
+The birds were nearly of every shape and color you could imagine.

-Everyone enjoyed the day cruising around in our safari vehicles with cold beverages in hand while seeing the animals up close and personal.
+Everyone enjoyed the day cruising around in our safari vehicles with cold beverages in hand while seeing the animals.

-It was a pretty nice introduction to the incredible diversity of wildlife that Africa has and the team is looking forward to seeing more tomorrow.
+We manage to see a few wildebeest, zebras, Cape buffalo, lots of baboons, a few impalas, several elephants and even managed to get pretty close to a few lions.
+It was a nice introduction to the incredible diversity of wildlife that Africa has and the team is looking forward to seeing more tomorrow.

-We spent the remainder of the day relaxing at our new lodge and finished the evening with a wonderful meal at our new lodge.
+We wrapped up the evening with a wonderful meal at our new lodge,

 RMI Guide Casey Grom and the Safari crew